RashidCodes/Communications-Analyses/README.md

 For numerical attributes like ```age```, I could have imputed the missing entries with a measure of central tendency like the **median**.
 Using a machine learning algorithm to predict missing values was also another option, but for simplicity, I just removed all the entries.
 For categorical variables like ```customer_country```, I think it'll be better to remove missing entries due to the importance of analysing our communication performance by country.

 Here's the code I used to prepare the data for analyses.
 Luckily for me, I didn't have to clean much.
 A simple view of the data did the trick.
+The cleaned data was then exported for analysis with Tableau.

 ```sql
 IF OBJECT_ID('clean_communications') IS NOT NULL